-Physician assistant and advanced practice registered nurse services are identified by adding modifier PE to the usual procedure number.
+Physician assistant and advanced practice registered nurse services are identified by adding modifier PE to the usual procedure numbercode.
 A physician assistant must be properly certified and licensed by the State of Alaska and/or licensed or certified in the state where services are provided.
+An advanced practice registered nurse (APRN) must be properly certified and licensed by the State of Alaska and/or licensed or certified in the state where services are provided.
 An advanced practice registered nurse (APRN) must be properly certified and licensed by the State of Alaska and/or licensed or certified in the state where services are provided.